iamamofa/AlgorihtmzHexa/README.md

 # AlgorihtmzHexa
 <p> A simple python program that accepts data inputs of any value and convert to hexadecimal 🚀</p>

-# run this simple lines of code in a python shell convert to hexadecimal
+# Run this simple lines of code in a python shell convert to hexadecimal